rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 4. Place the generatenodes.cgi file within a webroot folder of an Apache server, and configure Apache to allow `Options +ExecCGI` for that folder.
 4. Modify the "$basedir" variable in generatenodes.cgi to point to the dir containing the zip contents you unpacked.
-3. Modify the "$awscreds" variable in generatenodes.cgi to be the path to a credentials properties file.

-Finally, you should be able to get the URL for the cgi (e.g. `http://myserver/scripts/generatenodes.cgi`) and see an XML file returned.
+Finally, you should be able to do HTTP GET for the CGI (e.g. `http://myserver/scripts/generatenodes.cgi`) and see an XML file returned.
 Note that the CGI allows query parameters to be used as API filters, e.g. `?tag:mytag=myvalue`.
 (These filters are specific to the [EC2 API](http://docs.amazonwebservices.com/AWSEC2/latest/APIReference/ApiReference-query-DescribeInstances.html).)

 Once you have the CGI producing valid XML, you can set the `project.resources.url` property in your project's project.properties file to be the URl to the CGI.